-Volunteer in South Africa with Plan My Gap Year, an award winning, international volunteer abroad organisation.
-PMGY provides safe, meaningful, affordable projects overseas with a wide range of programmes in South Africa including Childcare, English Teaching and Wildlife Conservation opportunities.
+Volunteer in South Africa with Plan My Gap Year, an award-winning, international volunteer abroad organisation.
+PMGY provides safe, trusted and affordable programmes overseas with a wide range of volunteer projects in South Africa including Childcare • English Teaching & Wildlife Conservation opportunities.

 We are transparent and affordable with our fees, committed to long-term sustainable community development, all our local programmes are fully vetted and offer some great travelling and cultural opportunities to ensure that your time with us overseas is the best it can be.